noahehall/theBookOfNoah/_javascript.md

   2. minification and gzip
 ##### css optimizations
   1. reduce the number & complexity of css selectors
-    - use specific classes a smuch as possible
+    - use specific classes as much as possible
     - avoid parent > child > blah css selectors, pseudo classes, etc.
   2. reduce the number of elements on which the style calculation must be calculated
     - typically the more important factor for many style updates
     - e.g. refrain from changing the Body/HTML tag styles
-  3. keep your CSS lean, deliver it quickly as possible, and use media type sand queries to unblock rendering
+  3. keep your CSS lean, deliver it quickly as possible, and use media types and queries to unblock rendering
     - When declaring your style sheet assets, pay close attention to the media type and queries; they greatly impact critical rendering path performance.
       ```
         used on everything